chriscdn/vuex-undo-redo/README.md

 Vue.prototype.$vuexUndoRedo = VuexUndoRedo(store, options)
 ````

-You could also make it a local variable in a Vue component if interaction with the API is limited to that component.
+You could also make it a local variable in a Vue component.
+This might be useful if interaction with the API is limited to that component:

 ```js
 created() {